-&lt;sup>28To see why the AveDisti control is needed, consider an example of three villages being jointly randomized distance as well as discrete distance bins, to ensure that we properly account for the role of distance.
+&lt;sup>28To see why the AveDisti control is needed, consider an example of three villages being jointly randomized (one to VBT, two to outside-village training).
+Imagine that two are within 1 km of each other, but the third is located 10 km from the others.
+It is clear that while each has an equal probability of being assigned to the distance as well as discrete distance bins, to ensure that we properly account for the role of distance.
 In these specifications, we always control for $AveDist_i$ using the same functional form as used for $Dist_i$ .